-Objective Actions to be taken to deliver our objective Develop a strategic understanding of flood risk from all sources Our Local Flood Risk Management Strategy (LFRMS) makes it clear that the management of flood risk is the responsibility of everyone, not solely the Risk Management Authorities (RMAs) identified by the Flood and Water Management Act 2010.
-To deliver this objective we should continue to: Make the public aware of our Local Flood Risk Strategy (LFRMS) and associated responsibilities and procedures through our website, public consultation and awareness events; Use the settlement risk assessment to provide a solid evidence base for prioritising future activities; Work collaboratively with Staffordshire County Council to develop a consistent approach to systems and procedures; Keep flood incident data up to date and share this information with other Risk Management Authorities (RMAs); Update and improve the Asset Register and establish effective regimes to share information with other Risk Management Authorities (RMAs); Report and investigate future flood incidents which will improve the understanding of flooding; Produce surface water management plans for significant flood risk areas.
-Each surface water management plan will identify issues at a local level, allowing partner organisations and communities to identify problems and empower them to take action; Develop a process for the creation of the Sustainable Drainage Systems (SuDS) Approval Body (SAB) which will play an important part in increasing our knowledge of local flood risk within the county and will enable us to promote sustainable development.
+Objective Actions to be taken to deliver our objective Objective 1.
+Develop a strategic understanding of flood risk from all sources Actions to be taken to deliver our objective Our Local Flood Risk Management Strategy (LFRMS) makes it clear that the management of flood risk is the responsibility of everyone, not solely the Risk Management Authorities (RMAs) identified by the Flood and Water Management Act 2010.
+To deliver this objective we should continue to: Make the public aware of our Local Flood Risk Strategy (LFRMS) and associated responsibilities and procedures through our website, public consultation and awareness events; Use the settlement risk assessment to provide a solid evidence base for prioritising future activities; Work collaboratively with Staffordshire County Council to develop a consistent approach to systems and procedures; Keep flood incident data up to date and share this information with other Risk Management Authorities (RMAs); Update and improve the Asset Register and establish effective regimes to share Opdate and improve the Asset Register and establish enective regimes to share information with other Risk Management Authorities (RMAs); Report and investigate future flood incidents which will improve the understanding of flooding; Produce surface water management plans for significant flood risk areas.
+Each surface water management plan will identify issues at a local level, allowing partner organisations and communities to identify problems and empower them to take action, and; Develop a process for the creation of the Sustainable Drainage Systems (SuDS) Approval Body (SAB) which will play an important part in increasing our knowledge of local flood risk within the county and will enable us to promote sustainable development.
 This will include the establishment of a shared administration centre based in Shropshire for the processing of our Sustainable Drainage Applications.